medi77na/GeoProject/readme.md

 print(kpis.congestion_index)
 ```

+## KPI panel

+The Streamlit UI now renders a **“Indicadores Clave del Escenario”** section fed directly by the backend KPI service.
+The helper `compute_kpis_from_result(...)` in `frontend/app.py` wraps the JSON stored in `st.session_state["simulation_result"]` into a `SimulationResult` and calls `compute_kpis`, ensuring formulas stay centralized in `backend/services/kpi_calculator.py`.

+Each zone appears as a row showing:

+- traffic index (average traffic density ρ),
+- pollution average,
+- pollution maximum,
+- congestion index (fraction of time steps above the congestion threshold).

+The panel also adds qualitative levels (`Low`, `Medium`, `High`) for pollution and congestion, color-coded for quick scanning (green = low, yellow = medium, red = high).
+Whenever a new simulation completes, the KPI table refreshes automatically; if no simulation has run yet or KPI data is missing, the UI displays an informative message instead of an empty table.

 ## Code quality

 We use `ruff` for linting, `black` for formatting, `isort` for import ordering, and `pytest` for automated tests.
 Run all of them locally before pushing changes: